Natural Ethical Diamonds

 What is a Natural Diamond?

 Diamonds have an extraordinary geological backstory unlike any other material found on earth.
 Billions of years ago, through extreme heat and pressure deep within the Earth’s core, carbon was shaped into brilliant gems we call diamonds.
-Most natural diamonds—say 98 percent—come from a depth of about 150 to 200 kilometers, in the base of the thickest and oldest parts of continents.
-Some rare kinds of natural diamonds are formed at even greater depths, estimated to be as deep as 800 kilometers and perhaps more.
+A natural diamond is a rare and finite, their unique formation process makes each natural diamond distinct and irreplaceable.

 Every diamond we sell has has passed our strict selection process, and met our environmental and ethical criteria.